plasticviking/fv-web-ui/docker/README.md

 ## Prerequisites

-1. You must have Docker installed and running, as well as git installed.
+1. You must have Docker installed and running with at least 4GB of memory allocated to docker (preferrably more), as well as git installed.
 Docker can be downloaded from [this link](https://docs.docker.com/install/) and git can be downloaded from [this link](https://git-scm.com/downloads).
 You will also need the following dependencies:

 - Java 8 (jdk 1.8.0_xxx [openjdk recommended](https://openjdk.java.net/install/))
 - [Apache Maven v3.6.3](https://maven.apache.org/)